Skip to main content

 dbgopaxl[.]com 2024-04-07 Cloudflare, Inc. Cloudflare

-All confirmed registration dates fall between November 2025 and January 2026, a 10-week window that aligns with the campaign's observed escalation from targeted espionage to mass financial exploitation. pepeairdrop01[.]com is currently suspended by its registrar for failing domain verification, indicating active takedown pressure. dbgopaxl[.]com is an outlier registered in April 2024, suggesting it is either a pre-positioned asset or a compromised legitimate domain repurposed for the campaign.
+All confirmed registration dates fall between November 2025 and January 2026, a tight 10-week window that aligns perfectly with the campaign's observed escalation, from targeted espionage to broad financial exploitation.
+Here's why this matters: such a concentrated registration period suggests a coordinated effort to rapidly deploy infrastructure.
+For example, pepeairdrop01[.]com is currently suspended by its registrar due to failing domain verification, which indicates active takedown pressure from defenders.
+Think of it this way: this domain was likely flagged and taken offline quickly to disrupt the campaign's operations.
+Meanwhile, dbgopaxl[.]com stands out as an outlier, registered way back in April 2024.
+This suggests it might be a pre-positioned asset, set up months in advance to prepare for future use, or perhaps a legitimate domain that was compromised and repurposed for this campaign.

-The C2 domains (the 27 DGA-generated .xyz domains) returned 404 errors from the RDAP server, meaning they have either been deleted from the registry or were never registered under a standard RDAP-queryable path.
-This is consistent with their role as short-lived, algorithmically generated fallback domains that are registered and discarded on a rolling basis.
+The C2 domains, the 27 DGA-generated .xyz domains, returned 404 errors from the RDAP server.
+This means they have either been deleted from the registry or were never registered under a standard RDAP-queryable path.
+Here's what that means in practice: these domains act as short-lived, algorithmically generated fallback domains.
+The operators register and discard them on a rolling basis to stay ahead of takedown efforts and avoid detection.
+For example, if one domain is blocked by defenders, another can quickly take its place without any manual intervention, keeping the command and control infrastructure resilient.

 Certificate transparency

-Certificate transparency logs provide an independent registration timeline for domains that use HTTPS.
-Key findings: b27[.]icu issued its first TLS certificate on 2025-06-01 (Amazon CA), confirming the domain was active at least six months before the campaign's peak.
-7p[.]game first appeared in CT logs on 2024-03-21 (GoDaddy CA), the oldest in the delivery set, suggesting it is a long-running gambling operation that adopted Coruna delivery rather than a purpose-built lure site. ai-scorepredict[.]com issued its first certificate on 2026-01-29, the same day as its RDAP registration date, confirming it was purpose-built for this campaign. tubeluck[.]com first appeared in CT logs in 2019, the oldest in the entire dataset, indicating it is a long-established CDN or hosting service the operator is using as infrastructure.
+Certificate transparency logs give us an independent timeline for when domains started using HTTPS.
+Key findings include: b27[.]icu issued its first TLS certificate on 2025-06-01 (Amazon CA), confirming the domain was active at least six months before the campaign's peak.
+This early activity suggests it might have been used for initial testing or reconnaissance.
+Another example is 7p[.]game, which first appeared in CT logs on 2024-03-21 (GoDaddy CA).
+This is the oldest in the delivery set, implying it’s a long-running gambling operation that adopted Coruna delivery rather than a purpose-built lure site. ai-scorepredict[.]com issued its first certificate on 2026-01-29, the exact same day as its RDAP registration date, confirming it was purpose-built for this campaign.
+Lastly, tubeluck[.]com first appeared in CT logs in 2019, making it the oldest domain in the entire dataset.
+This indicates it is a long-established CDN or hosting service that the operator is using as infrastructure, likely to blend malicious traffic with legitimate content.

 C2 domain infrastructure

-All 27 DGA-generated C2 domains currently return no DNS A records.
-Two domains (vvri8ocl4t3k8n6[.]xyz and rlau616jc7a7f7i[.]xyz) had URLScan entries from March 4, 2026, the day of the GTIG disclosure, with both resolving to Cloudflare IPs at that time.
-This confirms the C2 infrastructure was live and Cloudflare-fronted at the time of disclosure and has since been taken down or rotated.
+All 27 DGA-generated C2 domains currently return no DNS A records, meaning they don't resolve to any IP addresses.
+Two domains, vvri8ocl4t3k8n6[.]xyz and rlau616jc7a7f7i[.]xyz, had URLScan entries from March 4, 2026, the day of the GTIG disclosure.
+Both resolved to Cloudflare IPs at that time.
+This confirms the C2 infrastructure was live and Cloudflare-fronted on the day of disclosure.
+Since then, the infrastructure has either been taken down or rotated to new domains.
+Think of it like changing the locks after a break-in: the operators quickly moved their command and control to avoid disruption and detection by defenders.

 Four layers of obfuscation before you see a single exploit

-Opening the delivery page in a text editor reveals nothing useful.
-The Coruna framework uses a four-layer obfuscation architecture designed to defeat static analysis and automated sandboxes.
+Opening the delivery page in a text editor reveals nothing useful at first glance.
+The Coruna framework uses a sophisticated four-layer obfuscation architecture designed specifically to defeat static analysis tools and automated sandboxes.
+This means that even experienced analysts face a tough challenge just to understand what the code does.

 Layer 0: the outer bootstrap

 The delivery HTML contains a minimal JavaScript bootstrap.
-Every meaningful string is hidden as an array of integers XOR-decoded at runtime:
+Every meaningful string is hidden as an array of integers XOR-decoded at runtime.
+For example:

 [107, 49, 105, 97].map(x => String.fromCharCode(x ^ 84)).join("")

-The XOR key varies per string, so there is no single pattern to match across the file.
-The core logic is hidden inside new Function(atob("..."))()`: a Base64-encoded string evaluated as a new function, keeping the real code out of the initial parse tree and out of most static scanners.
+Here, each integer is XORed with the key 84 to reveal the actual character.
+The XOR key varies per string, so there’s no single pattern to match across the entire file.
+The core logic hides inside new Function(atob("..."))(): a Base64-encoded string that’s evaluated as a new function.
+This keeps the real code out of the initial parse tree and most static scanners.
+In other words, the code is locked behind a puzzle that only reveals itself at runtime, making static analysis nearly impossible.

 Layer 1: the module dispatcher

-The Base64-decoded Layer 1 is a JavaScript object registered as globalThis.vKTo89.
-It contains a full SHA-256 implementation and a lookup table of exploit modules keyed by their SHA1 hashes.
+After decoding Layer 0, you get a JavaScript object registered as globalThis.vKTo89.
+This object contains a full SHA-256 implementation and a lookup table of exploit modules keyed by their SHA1 hashes.
 The dispatcher exposes five API functions:

 Function Purpose